-- 20.10.A Entry and Registration - 1.
-Event entries will be limited due to site restrictions and other factors.
+20.10.A - Entry and Registration

+- 1. Event entries will be limited due to site restrictions and other factors.
 Entry limits will be posted on www.scca.com. - 2.
-In keeping with Section 20.3, Program Objectives and Strategies, the ProSolo® National Series Championship Finale event is primarily focused on determining Series champions and standings from those competitors that have been involved in the Series throughout the season and/or have achieved certain levels of achievement.
+In keeping with Section 20.3, Program Objectives and Strategies, the ProSolo® National Series Championship Finale event is primarily focused on determining Series champions and standings from those competitors who have been involved in the Series throughout the season and/or have achieved certain levels of achievement.
 In order to accomplish this goal, the Finale will have staggered dates for the opening of Registration based on a combination of the level of Series accomplishment and participation during the season (details below). - 3.
-For a driver to enter the 2017 ProSolo® Series Championship Finale event they must have scored points in the class entered at a minimum of two (2) 2017 ProSolo® National Series events, with entry preference based on the following schedule and criteria: - a.
-Tier 1 registration opens on August 9, Wednesday at 3:00 PM Central for drivers with 32 or more points in the class entered for the Finale - b.
-Tier 2 registration opens on August 16, Wednesday at 3:00 PM Central for drivers who have 25 points in class or have scored points in three (3) or more events in the Finale class entered. - c.
-Tier 3 registration opens on August 23, Wednesday at 3:00 PM Central for drivers that have scored points in 2 or more events in the Finale class entered. - d.
-The Finale will have an entry cap of 300 entrants, excluding Formula Junior.
-Any registrations that are received after the cap has been reached and before the entry deadline of August 27, Thursday, will be placed on a tiered waiting list in the order received within each Tier described above.
-Entrants on the wait list will be moved to the entry list as vacancies occur until the close of registration on September 4, Friday night at the Finale. - e.
-The deadline for withdrawal from the Finale with entry fee refunded is August 28, Monday. - 20.10.B Tech (Safety Inspection) - 1.
-Vehicles will be safety inspected ("teched") at their first (1st) event of the season.
+For a driver to enter the 2018 ProSolo® Series Championship Finale event they must have scored points in the class entered at a minimum of two (2) 2018 ProSolo® National Series events, with entry preference based on the following schedule and criteria: - a.
+Tier 1 registration opens on Wednesday, August 8, at 3:00 PM Central for drivers with 32 or more points in the class entered for the Finale - b.
+Tier 2 registration opens on Wednesday, August 15, at 3:00 PM Central for drivers who have 25 points in class or have scored points in three (3) or more events in the Finale class entered. - c.
+Tier 3 registration opens on Wednesday, August 22, at 3:00 PM Central for drivers that have scored points in 2 or more events in the Finale class entered. - d.
+The Finale will have an entry cap of 300 entrants, excluding Formula Junior, and the entry deadline is Wednesday, August 29 at 3:00 PM.
+Any registrations that are received after the cap has been reached and before the entry deadline, will be placed on a wait list.
+Entrants on the wait list will be moved to the entry list as cancellations occur until the entry deadline of Wednesday, August 29 at 3:00 PM.
+After this deadline no more entries will be moved from the wait list or new entries accepted. - e.
+The deadline for withdrawal from the Finale with entry fee refunded is August 27, Monday.

+20.10.B - Tech (Safety Inspection)

+- 1. Vehicles will be safety inspected ("teched") at their first (1st) event of the season.
 The vehicle may be inspected at any time as deemed necessary by the Chief of Compliance and/or the Chief Steward.
 All vehicles will be inspected at the ProSolo® Finale event, even if they have an Annual Inspection (below). - 2.
 Drivers who intend to enter more than one (1) ProSolo® event during the season may request a ProSolo® Annual Inspection.
 The Chief of Compliance will grant this request if in his/her judgment the driver has enough experience to maintain a safe vehicle throughout the season.
 If there are questions about the driver's experience, the request may be granted at the driver's second (2nd) ProSolo® event of the year for subsequent events.
-Drivers who are granted an annual tech for a specific vehicle will be issued an Annual Tech Decal that can be shown at Registration or Tech to receive an event tech sticker to be properly placed on the vehicle windshield (left side).
+Drivers who are granted an annual tech for a specific vehicle will be issued an Annual Tech Decal that can be shown at Tech to receive an event tech sticker to be properly placed on the vehicle windshield (left side).
 The Chief of Compliance or Chief Steward will record any rules, infractions, safety concerns, or other pertinent vehicle information in a master logbook.